France: Italy ambassador recall is an important warning

+PARIS (AP) — France kept up pressure Friday on Italy amid their biggest diplomatic spat since World War II, as French and Italian business leaders appealed to their countries’ leaders to restore calm.

-PARIS (AP) — France’s government spokesman says the recall of its ambassador to Italy is temporary but sends an important signal toward its historical ally not to meddle in internal French affairs.
+France’s government spokesman said the recall of its ambassador to Italy is temporary, but sends an important signal toward its historical ally not to meddle in internal French affairs.

+France and Italy are founding members of the European Union, born from the ashes of WWII, and their unusual dispute is rippling around the continent at a time of growing tensions between nationalist and pro-EU forces.

-Spokesman Benjamin Griveaux said Friday on Europe-1 radio that the recall was prompted by months of “unfounded attacks” from Italian government members Luigi Di Maio and Matteo Salvini — and especially by Di Maio’s meeting in France this week with yellow vest protesters.
+French government spokesman Benjamin Griveaux said Friday on Europe-1 radio that the ambassador’s recall was prompted by months of “unfounded attacks” from Italian government members Luigi Di Maio and Matteo Salvini, who have criticized President Emmanuel Macron’s economic and migration policies.

-France and Italy are founding members of the EU and their unusual dispute is worrying other EU members.

 Most Read Nation & World Stories